hickeng/financial/README.md

 ## Form 8937
 These forms detail tax handling for an event.
-This includes qualified/unqualified amounts, how to adjust cost-bases, how to calculate gain that must be realized, etc. These are pulled from the [Broadcom Invester Relations](https://investors.broadcom.com/financial-information/tax-information) site.
+This includes qualified/unqualified amounts from dividends, how to adjust cost-basis, how to calculate gain that must be realized, etc. These are pulled from the [Broadcom Invester Relations](https://investors.broadcom.com/financial-information/tax-information) site.

 The acquisition form mostly uses non-imperative language, which leaves a lot of optionality for other treatments.
 My personal plan is to use the "generally ..." guidence absent a strong endorsement from a CPA for a different treatment being valid.